Nebert-Dev/Nebert-Dev/README.md

 - 👋 Hi, I’m @Nebert-Dev
 - 👀 I’m interested in coding & the overall digital Innovation
-- 🌱 I’m currently learning AI and Data Science with a focus on how to laverage machine learning in mobile phone applications.
+- 🌱 I’m currently learning AI and Data Science with a focus on how to laverage machine learning in mobile phone applications to solve day to day problems.
-- 💞️ I’m looking forward to collaborations on all projects to do with applications developed
+- 💞️ I’m looking forward to collaborations on all projects to do with intelligent applications development for problem solvong
 - 📫 Reach me on ashabanebert@gmail.com

 <!---